 Fringe benefits likely to be disbursed via T&E

 Both taxable and non-taxable fringe benefits are common items in employee expenses.
-Here are a few examples:
+Here are a few examples of common fringe benefits.

 - Gym membership reimbursements

 - Personal use of a company car rented on a business trip (see our guide to “bleisure” travel for more)